nitro2612/todo_list/README.md

 # todo_list
+[IN DEVELOPMENT]
-A simple todo-list
+A simple ToDo-list

-This project includes a simple todo-list.
+This project includes a simple ToDo-list.
-It is developed by Daniel Reinhold.
-He used the programming language PHP to realize this project.
-It also includes the libraries jQuery and hover.css
-It is free to use and free to modify.
+It includes a function to create an account and a function to add tasks which expire on a specified day on a specified time.
+It is also planned to create an admin panel, with which a admin is able to manage the accounts.
+The project was developed in PHP.